microsoft/SEAL/dotnet/nuget/NUGET.md

 # Creating a NuGet package

 After building `dotnet\src\SEALNet.csproj` you can create a NuGet package that you can use to easily add Microsoft SEAL capabilities to all of your .NET projects.
-Currently the NuGet package is only supported in Windows.

 You will need to do the following:
 1. Compile both SEAL and SEAL_C projects with CMake; make sure you have the file `bin\sealc.dll`.
 Build `dotnet\src\SEALNet.csproj`.